bochap/bochap.com/content/posts/1728057192987-go-for-go/index.md

 ### Configuring your environment

-1. **Setting Up Your Shell** To use the new Go compiler, we need to adjust your shell's settings.
+1. **Setting Up Your Shell:** To use the new Go compiler, we need to adjust your shell's settings.
 On newer macOS versions, this means editing the .zshrc file.
 Open your terminal and run this command:

 ```bash
 vi .zshrc